StableUSD Price Down 1.2% This Week (USDS)

-StableUSD (CURRENCY:USDS) traded 1.5% higher against the dollar during the 24-hour period ending at 17:00 PM ET on April 23rd.
-One StableUSD coin can currently be purchased for approximately $1.00 or 0.00007038 BTC on cryptocurrency exchanges.
-StableUSD has a total market capitalization of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
-During the last seven days, StableUSD has traded 1.2% lower against the dollar.
+StableUSD (CURRENCY:USDS) traded 1.5% higher against the U.S. dollar during the 24-hour period ending at 9:00 AM Eastern on April 25th.
+Over the last seven days, StableUSD has traded down 1.2% against the U.S. dollar.
+StableUSD has a total market cap of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last day.
+One StableUSD coin can now be purchased for about $1.00 or 0.00007038 BTC on cryptocurrency exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.